-Kent
+Kent South Ridge

-Ridge This trip offered a good climb on snowshoes.
-By staying in the trees, we reached the crest while avoiding avalanche slopes.
 We parked at the Black Prince day use area and crossed the road to the lower slopes of Kent Ridge.
 Partway up we made the mistake of venturing too far right and came to an avalanche gully.
-We quickly made a course correction and continued on to reach a knoll.
-After dropping down the other side, we continued climbing until we attained the crest and peered over the other side.
-While everyone else was content to rest, I continued on for nearly a kilometre along the ridge to a point 120 m higher up before turning around. |
+We quickly corrected our course and continued on to reach a knob.
+After dropping down the other side of it, we continued climbing until we attained the crest and peered over the other side.
+While everyone else was content to rest, I continued up the ridge for nearly a kilometre to a point 120 m higher before turning around.

 South end of Kent Ridge seen from Mount Warspite.
 I left the group on the